yangh567/level4-project/src/manual.md

-   (note: However,if you want to run maf2sbs_change.fixID.r, you will need to obtain TCGA maf format files for different cancers from https://portal.gdc.cancer.gov/repository and put them at data/processed folder then, run "sudo apt install r-base-core" to install Rscript and run "Rscript maf2sbs_change.fixID.r" to generate the "sample_id.sbs.organ.csv" file.
+   (note: However,if you want to run maf2sbs_change.fixID.r, you will need to obtain TCGA maf format files for different cancers from https://portal.gdc.cancer.gov/repository and put them at data/processed folder then, run "sudo apt install r-base-core" to install Rscript and run "requirement.r" to install necessary packages and "Rscript maf2sbs_change.fixID.r" to generate the "sample_id.sbs.organ.csv" file.
    (you will need to install devtools,remotes,BiocManager,sigminer,BSgenome.Hsapiens.UCSC.hg38,maftools and PoisonAlien/TCGAmutations)

    also,to generate the cross_validation data set and validation data set for validation, you will need to run the